garretthaas/plant-type/README.md

 # Plant Type
+My current typography boilerplate.
+Intentionally bare with room to grow in any application.
-My current typography system.
-Sizes translate from Sketch app, convert to easy to read REMs as 25px = 2.5rem.
+- Sizes translate from Sketch app
+- Convert to easy-to-read REMs
+- 25px = 2.5rem.

 ## Usage example